Types of ADUs: A Comprehensive Guide

 Examples of Internal ADUs

-• Attic Studio An attic is repurposed into a cozy, independent studio apartment with skylights, compact kitchen appliances, and a sleeping area.
+- Attic Studio: Repurpose an attic into a cozy studio apartment (ideal for 1–2 person households) with skylights, compact kitchen appliances, and integrated storage.

 Scenarios Where Internal ADUs Are Useful